 3. Mele Cascades

-You will leave this magical place with tons of stunning pictures taken as you walk through the flowing waters, so don’t forget your walking shoes.
+You will leave this magical place with many stunning pictures taken as you walk through the flowing waters, so don’t forget your walking shoes.
 You will also find all the needed facilities, from toilets and changing rooms to delicious seasonal fruits.
 Although the location’s entrance cost is relatively higher than other attractions, it is an experience worth every penny.

 4. Blue Lagoon